Zapak69/bat-encrypt/README.md

-# bat-encrypt
+# Bat Encrypt
-Batch script encryption tool
+This tool can encrypt batch file to unreadable.